Create an app installs campaign

 - Mobile App Conversion Tracking (MACT) is not required to enable this bidding option.

 How does it work?
 App clicks are clicks that lead to the app store or directly into the app and you are only charged when someone takes that specific action.
-With this bidding option, our platform will optimize to drive as many high-value app clicks as possible.
-The daily average CPC will be at or below your stated target.
-We guarantee we won't ever charge you more than 20% of your target bid over the course of the campaign.
+With this goal option, our platform will optimize to drive as many high-value app clicks as possible.

-Which advertisers should use CPAC?
+Which advertisers should use App clicks?
 This option is ideal for advertisers seeking to achieve scale quickly.
-Use CPAC with campaigns that are narrowly targeted, such as your core audience targeted with very speciﬁc @handles or keywords.
-If performance starts to decline, you may want to expand to the other bid types.
+Use app clicks with campaigns that are narrowly targeted, such as your core audience targeted with very speciﬁc @handles or keywords.
+If performance starts to decline, you may want to expand to the other bid type.